Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: Experiments

 \subsection{$\delta$-Connected Components}

 We identify the \deltaConnected\ components using the method described in Sec.~\ref{sec:experimentalSetup} and visualized in the flowchart in Fig.~\ref{fig:flowchartExperimentsCC}.
-We identify the \deltaConnected\ components for five different images from the STAR-dataset \cite{Zhang2016,AbbasiSureshjani}, and show the results in Fig.~\ref{fig:CCIm5}-\ref{fig:CCIm24}.
+We identify the components for five different images from the STAR-dataset \cite{Zhang2016,AbbasiSureshjani}, and show the results in Fig.~\ref{fig:CCIm5}-\ref{fig:CCIm24}.

-In Fig.~\ref{fig:CCIm5}, we identified the \deltaConnected\ components of the retinal image of STAR48.
+We start with the retinal image STAR48 in Fig.~\ref{fig:CCIm5}.
 Due to the binarization, we see that not all vascular structures are nicely connected.
 However, the \deltaConnected\ component algorithm can compensate for interrupted vascular structures by choosing the right threshold value for $\delta$, and the correct distance parameters $w_1$, $w_2$ and $w_3$.
-We see that the \deltaConnected\ component algorithm has correctly grouped most of the segments that belong to the same vessel in the underlying image.
+We see that the algorithm has correctly grouped most of the segments that belong to the same vessel in the underlying image.

 The \deltaConnected\ components of the retinal image STAR13 are visualized in Fig.~\ref{fig:CCIm9}.
 The vascular structure in this image does not contain a lot of bifurcations or crossing structures.
-The algorithm is good at identifying \deltaConnected\ components that correspond to the structures in the underlying image.
-We also see that the choice of the threshold in the binarization step (found with Otsu's method) has a big influence on the input in the \deltaConnected\ component algorithm; many vascular structures are interrupted, and therefore the \deltaConnected\ component algorithm needs to compensate for that as well.
-The algorithm gives good results as long as the gaps are smaller than a certain threshold value.
+The algorithm is good at identifying components that correspond to the structures in the underlying image.
+We also see that the choice of the threshold in the binarization (found with Otsu's method) has a big influence on the input in the \deltaConnected\ component algorithm; many vascular structures are interrupted, and therefore the algorithm needs to compensate for that as well.
+The results are good as long as the gaps are smaller than a certain threshold value.
 If the gaps are bigger, the \deltaConnected\ component algorithm is not able to identify them as belonging to the same vascular structure.